Kirkmaiden: Ecclesiastical history

-Iron Age and early middle ages
+Iron Age and early Middle Ages

 A substantial earthwork, measuring 400 m long, cuts off an area of about 57 ha at the eastern end of the Mull of Galloway.
-In most places it comprises three ditches with medial banks, the inner bank being the larger, measuring between 3.1 m and 4 m in thickness with an external height of up to 2.2 m.
+In most places, it comprises three ditches with medial banks, the inner bank being the larger, measuring between 3.1 m and 4 m in thickness, with an external height of up to 2.2 m.
 It is believed the ramparts make this the largest Iron Age stronghold in Britain.
 It is situated 330 m south-southeast of the earthwork at the Tarbet.

 About 330 m north-northwest of the above earthwork, and situated at the narrow isthmus between the bays of East and West Tarbet, an earthwork cuts across the neck of the Mull of Galloway south of the enclosed fields of the Mull farm.
 The bank is 2.3 m wide and 0.5 m high with possible facing stones exposed.

-Late middle ages
+Late Middle Ages

 The Gordons of Clanyard Castle were powerful men in the area, and their daughters married into Kirkmaiden families.
 Alexander Gordon of Castle Clanyard received a bell cast in AD1534 for Kirkmaiden Church.
 A very interesting Castle Clanyard Reconstruction in Sketchup is on YouTube.

 Killumpha Tower is another tower house in the parish.

 Early modern period

-The population of the parish was 1,051 in 1755, 1,380 in the 1790s and 1,613 in 1801.
-In 1790 the Statistical Account reported abundance of fish including oysters and lobsters, corn and cattle; plentiful potatoes and other vegetables; quantities of thriving barley and oats; and flax.
+The population of the parish was 1,051 in 1755, 1,380 in the 1790s, and 1,613 in 1801.
+In 1790, the Statistical Account reported an abundance of fish, including oysters and lobsters, corn and cattle; plentiful potatoes and other vegetables; quantities of thriving barley and oats; and flax.
 Trees, however, did not thrive.
 The farmers improved their land with lime, which was brought from Whitehaven or Ireland.
-At that time a number of endowments for the poor of the parish are mentioned, including £100 from Andrew McMurray a merchant in London, £100 from Andrew McDowal (Lord Bankton, one of the judges of the Court of Session: the McDowal family were lairds of Logan), and £400 from William Adair of Flixton, all three of whom had been born in the parish.
+At that time some endowments for the poor of the parish are mentioned, including £100 from Andrew McMurray a merchant in London, £100 from Andrew McDowal (Lord Bankton, one of the judges of the Court of Session: the McDowal family were lairds of Logan), and £400 from William Adair of Flixton, all three of whom had been born in the parish.
 The nearest market was in Stranraer, and there were three schools and three licensed ale-houses.